emqxarchive/emqx-docs-en/source/commands.rst

 Commands
 ========

-The './bin/emqttd_ctl' command line could be used to query and administrate the *EMQ* broker.
+The './bin/emqttd_ctl' command line could be used to query and administrate emqttd broker.

 ..
 WARNING:: Cannot work on Windows